vindicate

 • Laarim:

-so that we would be saved.”
+and would they be chased away from their destroyed homes.”
 (Source: Laarim Back Translation)

 • Nyakyusa-Ngonde (back-translation into Swahili):